mollases/goal-d/README.md

 * what - why - how / where - who
 * download file, share,
 * user + regular person, user explaining,
+* ui is confusing
+* on new topic, start with single node of {labe]} in center
+* on topic, save (with user feedback)
+* on topic, help with some kind of open symbol
+* on topic, add a tutorial symbol, with tutorial
+* on user page, delete topics, delete notes

 ## wishlist
 * save as png